awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-troubleshooting.md

 If a target is taking longer than expected to enter the `InService` state, it might be failing health checks\.
 Your target is not in service until it passes one health check\.
 For more information, see [Health checks for your target groups](target-group-health-checks.md)\.

-Verify that your instance is failing health checks and then check for the following:
+Verify that your instance is failing health checks and then check for the following issues:

 **A security group does not allow traffic**
 The security group associated with an instance must allow traffic from the load balancer using the health check port and health check protocol\.
 You can add a rule to the instance security group to allow all traffic from the load balancer security group\.
 Also, the security group for your load balancer must allow traffic to the instances\.